 Is Head & Shoulders certified cruelty-free?

 Although we read that Head & Shoulders does not test on animals, the same as it does for its parent company, PETA lists Head & Shoulders as an animal testing brand.
 So Head & Shoulders is not certified cruelty-free.
-We will soon discover why.

 Is Head & Shoulders cruelty-free?